German Swiss International School: Prefects

-Teachers elect 10–20 students each year from Year 11–12 to serve as the next year's prefects.
-Two head prefects are chosen to lead the team.
+Teachers elect 12 Year 11 students and 6 Year 12 students to serve as the next year's prefects.
+Two head prefects are chosen to lead the team, often decided by the most votes or relations to the school.

 Debentures and fees

 Debenture and Capital Levy

 Once the student has been offered a spot at GSIS, a debenture has to be paid.
 The refundable debenture for the school term 2022/2023 is HKD$500,000.
 Alternatively one can opt for the Development Debenture (Non-Refundable) of HKD$432,250.

-GSIS has launched a pilot Capital Levy scheme for an unspecified amount of new students entering into selected classes and year groups for the 2021-2022 school year.
+GSIS has launched a pilot Capital Levy scheme for an unspecified number of new students entering into selected classes and year groups for the 2021–2022 school year.
 Upon application, a parent or legal guardian of a candidate must select whether to select one of the above debentures or the capital levy if available to him.
 Under the scheme, HKD10,000 will become payable by 1 August and 1 February of that school year after the acceptance of an offer of a place.
 The number of Capital Levy applications, along with the selected classes and year groups, are under the discretion of school management and the board.